PhantomJSS/Automated-Expense-Report/README.md

 # Automated-Expense-Report
-An automated expense report that parses through receipts and returns important information
+The following repo consists of code for an automated expense report using Python via Jupyter Notebook.
+The code uses an API and extracts key information from a loaded receipt before presenting it to the user.
+The following project is a work in progress